Time running out to get off Amazon's addictive cloud French minister warns

 “We also implement responsible and sophisticated technical and physical controls that are designed to prevent unauthorized access to or disclosure of (customer’s) content,” AWS adds.

-AWS is tapping into the fast-growing migration of data from in-house servers to external data centres and now controls a third of the global market, Synergy Research group says.
+AWS is tapping into the fast-growing migration of data from in-house servers to external data centers and now controls a third of the global market, Synergy Research group says.

-It is followed by Microsoft with 16% of the market and Alphabet’s Google with 7.8%.
+It is followed by Microsoft (MSFT.O) with 16% of the market and Alphabet’s Google (GOOGL.O) with 7.8%.

 Previous French government-supported attempts to build a so-called “sovereign” cloud to store the most sensitive data held by companies and states failed.

-Pannier-Runacher, a former executive at auto equipment maker Faurecia, said that Amazon’s potential market dominance could eventually push it to increase its prices.
+Pannier-Runacher, a former executive at auto equipment maker Faurecia (EPED.PA), said that Amazon’s potential market dominance could eventually push it to increase its prices.

 And time is running out to come up with a proper alternative solution to safeguard companies’ margins and Europe’s control over its data, Pannier-Runacher said.